carbon-design-system/carbon-platform/docs/services-web-app.md

 ### Protecting Static Pages

-In order to require authentication before an user can access a static page, use the `withAuth` HOC to export the pages' component:
+In order to require authentication before a user can access a static page, use the `withAuth` HOC to export the pages' component:

 ```
 import withAuth from 'HOCs/withAuth'